RoD-TAL: A Benchmark for Answering Questions in Romanian Driving License Exams: Experimental Setup

 \subsection{Hyperparameters}

-For the fine-tuning of the dense retriever model, we largely follow the settings from the original work, with several modifications specific to our setup.
-The model is trained using the Sentence Transformers library, with the following hyperparameters:
+For fine-tuning the dense retriever model, we largely follow the original work's settings, with several modifications specific to our setup.
+The model is trained using the Sentence Transformers library \cite{reimers-gurevych-2019-sentence}, with the following hyperparameters:

-\begin{itemize} \item \textbf{Number of epochs}: We train the first version of the model for 10 epochs, and the second one is early stopped after 1 epoch due to poor performance. \item \textbf{Batch size}: Both the training and evaluation batch sizes are set to 64. \item \textbf{Learning rate schedule}: We use a warmup ratio of 0.1. \item \textbf{Mixed precision}: Training is performed with FP16 precision enabled, while BF16 is disabled. \item \textbf{Batch sampler}: We use \texttt{BatchSamplers.NO\_DUPLICATES} to avoid duplicate samples within a batch, which is beneficial for in-batch negative sampling losses. \item \textbf{Loss function}: The MultipleNegativesRankingLoss (InfoNCE) is used, with mE5\textsubscript{small} as the base model. \item \textbf{Evaluation and saving}: The model is evaluated and checkpoints are saved every 100 steps, with only the best two checkpoints retained. \item \textbf{Early stopping}: The best model is loaded at the end of training based on the evaluation metric (\texttt{eval\_cosine\_recall@10}), with \texttt{greater\_is\_better=True}. \item \textbf{Random seed}: To ensure reproducibility, all relevant random seeds (\texttt{torch}, \texttt{numpy}, \texttt{random}, and \texttt{transformers}) are set to 42, and deterministic training options are enabled. \end{itemize}
+\begin{itemize} \item \textbf{Number of epochs}: We train the first version of the model for 10 epochs, and the second one is early stopped after 1 epoch due to poor performance. \item \textbf{Batch size}: Both the training and evaluation batch sizes are set to 64. \item \textbf{Learning rate schedule}: We use a warmup ratio of 0.1. \item \textbf{Mixed precision}: Training is performed with FP16 precision enabled, while BF16 is disabled. \item \textbf{Batch sampler}: We use \texttt{BatchSamplers.NO\_DUPLICATES} to avoid duplicate samples within a batch, which is beneficial for in-batch negative sampling losses. \item \textbf{Loss function}: The MultipleNegativesRankingLoss (InfoNCE) is used, with mE5\textsubscript{small} as the base model. \item \textbf{Evaluation and saving}: The model is evaluated and checkpoints are saved every 100 steps, with only the best two checkpoints retained. \item \textbf{Early stopping}: The best model is loaded at the end of training based on the evaluation metric (\texttt{eval\_cosine\_recall@10}), with \texttt{greater\_is\_better=True}. \item \textbf{Random seed}: To ensure reproducibility, all relevant random seeds (\texttt{torch}, \texttt{numpy}, \texttt{random}, and \texttt{transformers}) are set to 42 and deterministic training options are enabled. \end{itemize}